CS-UCY-EPL343/winter19.team14/README.md

 For the purposes of the demostration we hardcoded two users with the following user credintials:

 Normal registered user-customer.\
+Effect - Profile tab will show up in navigation bar.\
+Use the following credintials.\
 username: user@ucy.ac.cy\
 password: 1234